 Aarhus, Denmark's second largest city, is in east Jutland.
 The settlement founded by Vikings on Århus Bay has 350.000 inhabitants, including the surrounding communities.
 Aarhus is the economic center of Jutland, a transport hub as well as a port and university city.
 In 2017, the city, together with Paphos in Cyprus, had the title of "European Capital of Culture".

 Aarhus long history

 Vikings founded the settlement at the mouth of the Aarhus Å around 770 AD.
-Since then, the region has been continuously inhabited, and the town is said to have been a bishopric as early as 948.
+The region has been continuously inhabited since then, and the town is said to have been a bishopric as early as 948.

 In the centuries that followed, Aarhus became a maritime trading town of regional importance.
 However, Aarhus did not come close to Copenhagen, Flensburg or Altona, all of which were Danish cities at that time.
 The construction of roads and railways in the 19th and 20th centuries made the city a traffic junction and the largest city in Jutland.

 For centuries the city name "Århus" was written.
 Since 2011 the new spelling “Aarhus” has also applied.
 The city councilors took the view that the new spelling could be written on all Latin-based keyboards without any problems.

 Aarhus is one of the most important Danish ports in terms of handling figures.
 The port is Denmark's leader in handling containers and bulk goods.
 Around 60 percent of Danish container handling goes through the port.
 Aarhus is also a ferry port.
 Around 800.000 vehicles and two million passengers are handled there every year.
 From the "Infinite Bro“, It is one of the sights of the city, the extensive port facilities are easy to see.

 The city is not just a port city.
 It is also an important industrial and media location.
 The largest Danish daily newspaper, Jyllands-Posten, is based in Aarhus.